 We got to my friend’s house just in time for afternoon tea.
 No Indian winter is complete without a steaming cup of chai and deep fried snacks!
 The air was crisp and chilly (between 5-10 degrees Celsius), which always comes as a welcome relief to those of us who live in hot and humid cities like Bombay.
 I was SO incredibly excited to put on my sweatshirt and warm, fuzzy socks – things I had packed away ever since I left New York.
 I literally bought 5 sweaters for a 2-day trip just because I was THAT excited for winter wear.

-Exploring the vineyards
+Exploring the vineyards in the Nilgiris

 We spent the rest of the evening walking through the vineyards, reading and coloring (therapeutic beyond belief when you’re in the mountains), and making some mulled wine, all while getting constantly distracted by the views.
 I couldn’t read more than a few paragraphs without stopping to look up from my book every few minutes.